Access Free New Mexico State Records (Search Anyone in NM)

 Source: Census Bureau

-Divorce records can be obtained from any district court in the district where a former couple dissolved their marriage.
+Divorce records in NM can be obtained from the district court in the district where a former couple dissolved their marriage.
 To request their own divorce decree, site visitors can go to the NM Courts self-help form page, scroll down until they see the “Final Decree of Dissolution of Marriage,” forms, and click “Open File” to download them and print them out:

-How to Get Get Copies of Death & Birth Certificates in New Mexico
+How To Get Copies of Death & Birth Certificates in New Mexico

 • In-person- People can stop by the Santa Fe branch at this address: